kevindirect/thesis-code/data/axefiles/README.md

 * Every axefile directory contains one _root axefile_ and zero or more _view axefiles_
 * All axefiles are either root axefiles, views on root axefiles, or children of those children (basically a tree structure)

+## content
+The fields of a dg/cs file are 'all' and 'subsets'.
+Both are required and nullable.
+The subsets of the cs (column subsetter) file must be the same as the 'dg' (df getter) if they exist.

 ## crunch/data/axefiles/ directory structure
 Every directory in here (crunch/data/axefiles/) is flat, no nested directories.
 Each directory is named after the root axefile in that directory.
 For example the 'ddiff' directory has a 'ddiff' axefile (technically two 'cs_ddiff.json' and 'dg_ddiff.json', but the cs_* and dg_* files are associated - they are going to be combined in a future update.
 Just think of the two as one for now).
 All the axefiles within the directory preprend the root axefile name and they are all simply views/filtrations on the original root axefile - no transforms or anything like that.
 If you want a transform you create a new root axefile (obviously make sure that data exists first).
 For example ddiff_ohlca contains only the Open High Low Close Average data from the ddiff root axefile.
 If you take a look you'll see that that is what it is.
 The dg_ and cs_ files exist for dataframe selecting and column selecting within each dataframe, respectively.